SchweizerischeBundesbahnen/scion-workbench/docs/site/announcements.md

 While the SCION Application Platform did many things right, there was a strong push to rewrite the project so that it no longer depends on the SCION Workbench.
 A separation would provide non-workbench projects with proven concepts and solid tools to implement a microfrontend architecture on their own.
 That way, the [SCION Microfrontend Platform][link-scion-microfrontend-platform] was born, a lightweight, web stack agnostic library that has no user-facing components and does not dictate any form of application structure.
 It focuses on cross-origin communication, routing, and embedding of microfrontends.

 - **2020-06: Deprecation of Activities in SCION Workbench**\
-On the way to a true workbench layout, we deprecate activities to introduce the more powerful and flexible border panes.
-Border panes are placed at the edges of the view area, allowing the display of auxiliary content or context-sensitive assistance.
-We have not yet started with the implementation, so the naming and behaviour may change at any time.
+On the way to a true workbench layout, we deprecate activities to introduce the more powerful and flexible workbench layout.

 [link-scion-microfrontend-platform]: https://github.com/SchweizerischeBundesbahnen/scion-microfrontend-platform/blob/master/README.md